Christian Tell: Life and activity

 Christian Tell was deeply involved in the political life after 1866, enjoying great popularity and the sincere appreciation of Carol I. In the field of concrete achievements, his political contribution was perhaps modest, but significant at the level of human relations and promoting ethical principles in political life.
+He would also become a member of the Macedo-Romanian Cultural Society.

 In his memory, his name was given to the street of Light, on which was the residence of the general.
 The location of this house can be seen on Bucharest's master plan of 1911.
-Unfortunately, the house was destroyed during communism period, and a block of flats was built instead.
+Unfortunately, the house was destroyed during the communist period, and a block of flats was built instead.